Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-These URIs are built at runtime using `UriInfo.getBaseUriBuilder()`, so they always match the actual deployment — nothing is hardcoded.
-A client only needs to bookmark the discovery URL and follow the links from there.
+The URLs are built at runtime with `UriInfo.getBaseUriBuilder()`, so they match wherever the app is deployed.
+A client just needs to know the discovery URL and follow links from there.

-Taking this further, a fully HATEOAS-compliant API would also embed links in individual resource responses.
-For example, a room response could include a `_links` block showing what the client can do next:
+Going further, a full HATEOAS implementation would also put links inside individual responses.
+A room could look like this:

 ```json
 {